If you’re an athlete, you know the importance of recovery and the frustration of muscle soreness that limits your performance.

 Yes, magnesium proves effective in reducing muscle soreness according to the latest scientific studies.
 Research shows that appropriate supplementation can significantly decrease post-exercise muscle pain and improve recovery.

-You are probably familiar with this unpleasant sensation that appears 24 to 48 hours after an intense session: muscle soreness, or DOMS in English (Delayed Onset Muscle Soreness).
+You are surely familiar with that unpleasant sensation that appears 24 to 48 hours after an intense session: muscle soreness, or DOMS in English (Delayed Onset Muscle Soreness).

-Magnesium is not just another mineral.
-It is the fourth most abundant mineral in our body, and believe me, it’s not by chance!
+Magnesium is not just any mineral.
+It’s the fourth most abundant mineral in our body, and believe me, it’s not by chance!
 It is involved in over 300 enzymatic reactions (notably those related to energy production and muscle contraction).
-When you lift weights or do series, your body draws from its magnesium reserves, and sometimes even a little too much.
+When you lift weights or chain sets, your body draws on its magnesium reserves, sometimes even a bit too much.

 The question that naturally arises is its real effectiveness on muscle soreness.
 Based on the latest recent scientific studies (2024), we will explain why it might be interesting for you to supplement with Magnesium for your sports recovery.